cpsc-fall-2023/cpsc-120-portfolio/README.md

 * [Lab 11](https://csufullerton.instructure.com/courses/3381162/assignments/34697637)
 * [Lab 12](https://csufullerton.instructure.com/courses/3381162/assignments/34727919)

-## Step 2: Transferring Repositories

-**If you did not bookmark your favorite repositories in Step 1, please go back and do that before continuing.**

-The repositories that you used in your course are all owned by your instructor.
-After the semester is over, the repositories will be archived and then deleted.
-This means that if you want to save a copy of your work for your portfolio or for next semester, you will need to transfer the repository to your own GitHub account.

-Use GitHub's [Importer](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/importing-a-repository-with-github-importer) to import your lab repositories into your personal GitHub account.
-GitHub has [instructions posted online](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/importing-a-repository-with-github-importer) with screenshots to help you navigate how to do it.
-If you get stuck or need help, ask your instructor or teaching associate for help.

-The tricky part starts on **step 6**.
-This is where you provide your username and password to import your old repository (the one you used for this class) into the new repository (the repository you just created following GitHub's instructions).
-Attempt your GitHub password first.
-If this does not work, use your GitHub Personal Authentication Token (PAT).

-If you do not know what your PAT is, just create a new one following [GitHub's PAT instrctions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-Verify that you have imported the repository by visiting your GitHub profile.
-If you do not see the repository in your profile then it did not transfer.
-Try following the steps again and if you continue to be unsuccessful ask an instructor for help.
-(To get to your profile, login to [GitHub](https://github.com/), click on your profile icon in the upper right hand corner, and then click on **Your profile**.)

-## Step 3: Reflection
+## Step 2: Reflection

 **Before continuing: please have your three favorite projects selected.
 Verify that you have transferred those repositories into your GitHub account.
 Seek assistance from your instructor if needed.**

 For each of your favorite labs, write down in your notebook **at least 3 sentences** why that lab is your favorite and what you learned.
-Your narrative should be **no less than 30 words in length**.
+Your narrative must be **no less than 30 words in length**.
 Be specific about why you like the lab and what you learned. **It is part of your grade for this assignment!**

 For example, in [Lab 07](https://csufullerton.instructure.com/courses/3381162/assignments/34637727) there were two parts.
 The first part was writing a program that calculates the number of days between two dates and the second part calculated the value of a Blackjack hand.
 One could write:

 > Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
 I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.

 Carefully and considerately write your reflection about your three favorite labs.
 Your spelling and grammar matter.
+Remember that each narrative reflection must be **at least 3 sentences** long.
+Your reflection must clearly express why that lab/part is your favorite and what you learned.
+Your narrative reflection must be **no less than 30 words in length**.
+Be specific about why you like the lab/part and what you learned.

-## Step 4: Your Home Page
+## Step 3: Your Home Page

-**Before continuing: please have your reflections from Step 3 written down and ready to be published on the web.
+**Before continuing: please have your reflections from Step 2 written down and ready to be published on the web.
 Check your spelling and grammar, use tools like Google Docs, Microsoft Word, and Grammarly to improve your writing.**

 We will use [GitHub Pages](https://pages.github.com/) to host and serve your home page.
 GitHub Pages is a service where you create a git repository that contains HTML, CSS, JavaScript, images, etc. for your own personal home page and GitHub will serve those pages for you at no cost.